One-inflated zero-truncated Poisson and negative binomial regression models: One-inflated count regression models

-In order for individual characteristics or policy interventions to influence outcomes in count data models, it is customary to link the rate parameter (denoted \(\lambda\)) to the regressors via the canonical link:
+In order for individual characteristics or policy interventions to influence outcomes in count data models, it is customary to link the rate parameter (denoted \(\lambda\)) to the regressors via the log link $\log(\lambda_i) = \bm{X}_i\bm{\beta}$, or:

-and instead estimate the parameters $\boldsymbol{\beta}$ in the link function.
+and instead estimate the parameters $\bm{\beta}$ in the link function.
 We follow this convention.
 To permit individual heterogeneity, the rate parameter has been denoted $\lambda_i$ in equation \ref{eq:canlink} (instead of $\lambda$), where the subscript $i$ denotes an individual observation, where $i = 1, \dots,n$, and where $n$ is the sample size.
 Equation \ref{eq:canlink} can be substituted directly into the mass function for the OIPP distribution (equation \ref{eq:OIPP}), but for the OIZTNB distribution (equation \ref{eq:OIZTNB}) an additional reparameterization is needed:

-Substituting the reparameterization (equation \ref{eq:theta}) and the canonical link (equation \ref{eq:canlink}) into the OIZTNB mass function (equation \ref{eq:OIZTNB}) gives rise to a NegBin-II type regression model (the more popular among the NegBin-I and NegBin-k type models).
+Substituting the reparameterization (equation \ref{eq:theta}) and the log link (equation \ref{eq:canlink}) into the OIZTNB mass function (equation \ref{eq:OIZTNB}) gives rise to a NegBin-II type regression model (the more popular among the NegBin-I and NegBin-k type models).